ejfinneran/cloudbox/README.md

 ## Features ##

+* No external dependencies aside from VBox
 * Can clone from an existing VirtualBox VM
 * Can start/stop/destroy VM

 ## Usage

-Make sure [VirtualBox](http://www.virtualbox.org) is installed and create a template image with bridged networking enabled.
+Make sure [VirtualBox](http://www.virtualbox.org) is installed and create a template image with bridged networking enabled and VBox Guest Additions.

 In this example, We'll be using an Ubuntu 10.04 image.

 #### Start the server ####
-    bundle
+    bundle --without test
     rackup

 #### List VMs ####